department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/services-taxonomy/Research-Findings.md

     - Every participant utilized the "Administrative" category, making it one of the most popular categories for new and existing services.
 The general sentiment was that some services seemed obviously administrative because they involed registration, paperwork, and requiring employee help for same.
 - **Recommendation 2: Adding relevant sub-headings to services requiring explanation**
     - Similar services required explanation across participants, so utilizing the service sub-heading design pattern for new and existing services where appropriate, should help Veterans more quickly understand why a service belongs in a particular category.
-- **Recommendation 3: Consider creating a category heading that notifies returning Veterans**
+- **Recommendation 3: Consider creating a category heading that calls out returning Veterans**
     - Of the new categories that were created, the majority were related to leaving active duty service, and returning to civilian life and/or entering the VA health care system.
 Even though the sample size for this study was relatively small, since multiple participants pointed out the utility this category would have for them, it makes me believe that it is worth considering exploring this additional to facility pages.

 # Next Steps